frychicken/art-IF-icial-Intelligence/README.md

 Where is my log file?

-> It is in the .JAR file; it shouldn't be that way becasue of the mistake a made when making it into JAR
+> It is in the .JAR file; it shouldn't be that way because of the mistake I made when making it into JAR

 Why are there always errors when running the program when new version released?